kronosapiens/kronosapiens.github.io/_posts/2015-11-10-opsworks-flask-and-chef.md

 Executing the cookbook for the first time yields an error in accessing GitHub.
 I look online and see that someone has managed to circumvent the error by telling OpsWorks to download the repo using HTTPS instead of SSH.
 I make the change and the code downloads without a problem.
 I'm planning on circling back around to this later -- I anticipate the problem was that OpsWorks was trying to SSH to github as the `deploy` user, which hasn't set up a public key on GitHub.

 I run the cookbook again.
 Another error -- uWSGI isn't being restarted.
-I look at the logs and realize that Chef is trying to start uWSGI with `init`.
-I'm planning on using [Upstart](http://upstart.ubuntu.com/) to manage the uWSGI process, so I add [a line to the resource](https://docs.chef.io/resource_service.html) specifying Upstart as the provider.
+I look at the logs and realize that Chef is trying to start uWSGI with `init`, the [default provider](https://docs.chef.io/resource_service.html) for the service resrouce.
+I'm planning on using [Upstart](http://upstart.ubuntu.com/) to manage the uWSGI process, so I add [a line to the resource](https://github.com/kronosapiens/chef-repo/blob/master/thena-infra/recipes/deploy.rb#L45) specifying Upstart as the provider.

 I run the cookbook again.
 No errors!